Section

 Episode 8 - Cataract, A tale of two surgeons

-Cataract, the opacification of the clear crystalline lens, is one of the most commonly dealt with ocular conditions in optometric practice.
-Although it is a result of the natural aging process, there can be other causes such as presented in this Podcast episode.
+Cataract, the opacification of the eye’s normally clear crystalline lens, is one of the most frequently encountered ocular conditions in optometric practice.
+While most cases arise as part of the natural aging process, other causes can occur, as explored in this podcast.

-Michelle Hanratty talks to Arijit Mitra, Consultant Ophthalmologist about his personal experience of developing a unilateral cataract at a relatively young age and the detailed process he went through to ensure that he would be able to cope postoperatively with anisometropia and the loss of accommodation in one eye.
-They are joined by Ajai Tyagi, who gives an insight into the preoperative surgical assessment and his thought process when operating on both colleagues and patients.
-The episode concludes with some advice from both surgeons on the referral and postoperative care of cataract patients.
+In this episode, Michelle Hanratty speaks with consultant ophthalmologist Arijit Mitra, who shares his personal experience of developing a unilateral cataract at a relatively young age.
+He discusses the detailed process he undertook to prepare for postoperative challenges, including coping with anisometropia and the loss of accommodation in one eye.
+They are joined by Ajai Tyagi, who shares his insights into preoperative surgical assessment and his thought process when operating on both colleagues and patients.
+The episode concludes with valuable advice from both surgeons on referral practices and postoperative care of cataract patients.

 Subscribe to the series on your preferred podcast player so you don’t miss an episode.
 You can access all episodes of Sound Optometry here.